apogeecode/apogee-playground-docs/docs/Getting_Started/choosing_your_playground.en.md

 **If you are currently in the app, please follow the following steps:**

-1. If you are not on the home screen of the app, please navigate there using the :material-arrow-left: button on the top-left corner of the screen, or by tapping the back button of your device.
+1. If you are not on the home screen of the app, please navigate there using the :material-arrow-left: button on the top-left corner of the screen, or by tapping the back button of your device
 2. Once you are on the home screen, tap the :material-menu: button on the top-left corner of the screen to open the menu
 3. Tap on the **":material-cog: Settings"** button on the bottom-left corner of the menu
 4. Tap on the **"Switch Mode"** button